Get

 Should I Add Meat to My Dog’s Diet?

 Most vets will recommend that you feed your dog an AAFCO-compliant commercial dog food.
 Raw diets are often not recommended because they can contain dangerous bacteria, and homemade diets can be extremely difficult to manage without professional help.
 If you are feeding your dog a commercial dog food, then they are likely receiving an appropriately balanced diet.
 By adding extra meat to their diet, you may be increasing their caloric intake and may unintentionally unbalance their diet.
-It’s best to talk to your vet before adding meat to your dog’s existing diet.
+It’s best to talk to a vet before adding meat to your dog’s existing diet.

 If you’d like to add small amounts of meat as a treat for your dog, then make sure to stick to lean cuts of meat.
 You also need to ensure all meat you feed to your dog is fully cooked and free of oil, salt, and other seasonings.
 Raw meats carry a risk of food-borne illnesses for both your dog and the people around your dog.